lkrych/spicewheel/README.md

 ### What is it?

-Responsive image grids are one of the most common features of modern websites.
-SpiceWheel makes it easy to rapidly prototype different styles of grids.
+Responsive image-grids are a common feature in web applications.
+SpiceWheel makes it easy to rapidly prototype these components.
 Here are some examples of image grids from Pinterest, Amazon, Unsplash and Banana Republic.

 ### Example Image Grids